shouryan01/google-tasks-desktop/README.md

 <img width="1512" alt="Screen Shot 2023-05-31 at 9 58 13 PM" src="https://github.com/shouryan01/Google-Tasks-Desktop/assets/32345320/bee79572-7080-4730-aaa0-fb9874b98fba">

 That's it!
 The app is a no-nonsense wrapper around Google Tasks, it just works!
 This implementation meets all my needs and I am satisfied with it.
-However, there are some notable missing features that others might want:
+However, there are some notable missing features that others might want

+### If this repo gets more than 100 stars, I'll work on the following

 - Switching between more than one account and sign out of current account.
--
+- Dark mode.

-### If this repo gets more than 100 stars, I'll work on the following
+- System notifications for upcoming tasks.
+- App signed using Apple Developer Program.
+- App available from Mac App Store.